CONTENTS

 recognize an old, former colleague, Ken Francis, the former MLA [Member of the

 Legislative Assembly] for Kindersley.
-It’s good to see him back in this room.
+Its good to see him back in this room.
 I

 miss him being in this room with us.
 He became a good friend over the years